 Address: 547 Bourke Street, Surry Hills, 2010

-Wollongong AUSTRALIA by Contented Traveller
+Litani’s, Wollongong AUSTRALIA

 This is our go to coffee shop.
 Every morning that we are home in Australia, we walk along the beach to Litani’s.
 They know us, know our order and we just feel very comfortable here.
 Litanies is a very multicultural coffee shop, and it is here where you here regulars discussing the world at large, where others sit having business meetings, while others just sit and socialize or read a paper.
 The outside area is very popular and is a typical al fresco café come restaurant.